What is “competitive fencing”?

 2. RJCC- Regional Junior Cadet Circuit

-RJCCs are similar to RYCs, and, as the name suggests, the difference is in the qualifying age category, these being for Junior (U20) and Cadet (U17) level fencers.
+RJCCs are similar to RYCs, and, as the name suggests, the difference lies in the qualifying age category: these are for Junior (U20) and Cadet (U17) level fencers.

-Students who are at least 14 years and above, are eligible to register for these competitions.
-We strongly suggest at least two private lessons a week, and one year of fencing experience.
+Students who are at least 14 years old are eligible to register for these competitions.
+We strongly recommend at least two private lessons a week and at least 1 year of fencing experience.

 3. SYC – Super Youth Circuit